joshlabue/joker-report-mod/README.md

             - joker-report-mod
                 - JokerReport.json
                 - main.lua
-5. Verify that achievements are ENALBED in the mod menu's settings!
+5. Verify that achievements are ENABLED in the mod menu's settings!

 ## Game Logs
 Game logs are accessible in the joker_report folder in Balatro's data folder, next to the Mods folder.